liferay/liferay-mobile-sdk/builder/README.md

 ### Building a Liferay Android SDK

-To build the service related source files for your Liferay Android SDK, run the following command from the `liferay-mobile-sdk` project's root folder:
+To build the service related source files for your Liferay Android SDK, run the following command from the `android/` folder:

-    ant -f build-android.xml
+    ../gradlew buildService

-The source files are written to your `[destination]/android/src` folder.
+The source files are written to the `android/src/gen/java` folder by default.

 To build a `.jar` file containing the generated service and utility classes, run the following command:

-    ant -f build-android.xml jar
+    ../gradlew jar

-The `liferay-android-sdk.jar` file is written to your `dist/android/` folder.
+The `liferay-android-sdk-[version].jar` file is written to your `android/build/libs` folder.
+You're ready to use the `liferay-android-sdk-[version].jar` in your Android project, there are no external dependencies.

-You're ready to use the `liferay-android-sdk.jar` in your Android project and have no external dependencies.
+As you can see, the `version` property defined in `gradle.properties` is appended to the jar file name.

 To learn how to use the Liferay Android SDK in your mobile app, see the [Liferay Android SDK documentation](../android/README.md).